Track and Field Coach

 Did you do track and field in college?
 Are you still pretty good at the events you excelled at back then?

-Asked by T.J. about 11 years ago
+Asked by T.J. over 11 years ago

 Yes, I did track and field in college.
 I was good enough to compete at an Olympics while I was in college.